ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Will I know which group I'm in (blinded vs. open-label)?

-Why ask: Blinded trials prevent bias but mean you may not know your treatment assignment.
+Why ask: Blinded trials prevent bias that would compromise the data — but they mean you may not know your treatment assignment during the study.
 Open-label trials reveal the assignment.
+This affects both your experience and your ability to make sense of any changes you observe.

 Q5